how to attach script to object created only in runtime unity

 The following section provides an analysis of the Spine/Skeleton shader.
 This shader is applied by default when a Material is generated upon importing your Spine texture atlas.
 The Spine/Skeleton shader is fairly short and typical, and has the following characteristics:

-• Has a "ShadowCaster" pass so it can cast realtime shadows
+"ShadowCaster"pass so it can cast realtime shadows - Material Properties:

 In detail: